 Among the different technologies, the BEV category recorded the largest share, of an estimated 88%, in 2022, and it is projected to exhibit the highest CAGR during the forecast period.
 The burgeoning petrol (gasoline) and diesel prices, concerns regarding vehicular emissions and their contribution to global warming, and growing government support contribute to the advance of the market in this category.
 The improvements in the battery technology and reduction in lithium-ion battery prices are also likely to boost the sales of BEVs.

 Further, shared mobility providers are projected to register the highest growth rate during the forecast period.
 Shared mobility provides the convenience of conveyance at affordable costs to consumers.
 Emerging technologies, such as battery swapping, augment the user experience and open up a larger playground for shared e-mobility players to enhance their penetration.
 In addition to this, the deployment of cutting-edge charging infrastructure is encouraging the adoption of EVs in shared mobility fleets.

 Geographically, Uttar Pradesh recorded the highest sales revenue in the Indian electric car market in 2022.
 The state is also expected to continue being the leading market in the country for electric cars in the coming years.
 It has implemented its own EV laws to provide support to national electric mobility regulations and promote futuristic sustainable mobility.
 Policies such as financial subsidies for and low loan interest rates on EV purchases and waivers of vehicle registration costs have a positive influence on the purchase of electric cars.

-Some of the other major players operating in the Indian electric car market are Hyundai Motor Company, Volvo Car Corporation, Toyota Kirloskar Motor Pvt.
-Ltd., and Honda Motor Co.
+Key players in the market include Hyundai Motor Company, Mahindra & Mahindra Ltd., Volvo Car Corporation, Toyota Kirloskar Motor Pvt.
+Ltd., Tata Motors Limited, AB Volvo, and Honda Motor Co.
 Ltd.